Setting up and building a website and blog is the best place to start in Affiliate Marketing.

 The plans are the basic, the plus and the prime.

-My website is hosted on a prime account.
-I like it, it provides the level of performance this site needs but, you need to choose a plan that works for your specific needs & budget.
+This website is hosted on a prime account.
+It provides the level of performance this site needs but, you need to choose a plan that works for your specific needs & budget.

 2) Choosing a domain name

 How to choose a domain name?

 Choosing a domain name is different for everyone but should be rooted in your goals and the niche you will be promoting products for.